eb613819/multiregion-k3s-azure/README.md

 - Provision a multi-region Azure VM cluster using infrastructure-as-code
 - Connect the two regions via VNet peering so nodes communicate over private IPs
-- Demonstrate measurable, consistent latency differences between intra-region and cross-region communication
+- Demonstrate measurable, consistent latency differences between intra-region and inter-region communication
 - Install k3s across all nodes to form a single unified cluster spanning both regions
-- Deploy a multi-service application and verify that pods are scheduled across nodes in both regions
+- Deploy a latency visualization application and verify that pods are scheduled across nodes in both regions
 - Verify the cluster operates reliably as a unified system and the application is externally accessible

 ## 1.2 Non-Goals

 - This project does not implement the RL scheduler itself
-- No application workload is instrumented for latency measurement in this phase
 - No managed Kubernetes service (AKS) is used

 ## 1.3 Future Work

-- Instrument inter-service communication to measure latency by pod placement
 - Develop and integrate a custom RL-based scheduler that replaces `kube-scheduler`
 - Use placement decisions and measured latency to train and evaluate scheduling models